top of page

 Wingsuit Flying

-Wingsuit flying involves wearing a garment of flexible material forming wings between a parachutist’s arms, legs and torso, creating an aerodynamic planform designed to generate forward movement through the air using only the force of gravity.
-There are two competitive events, Performance Wingsuit Flying and Acrobatic Wingsuit Flying.
+Wingsuit flying involves wearing a garment of flexible material that forms wings between a parachutist’s arms, legs and torso, creating an aerodynamic planform designed to generate forward movement through the air using only the force of gravity.
+There are two competitive wingsuit events, performance wingsuit flying and acrobatic wingsuit flying.
+Both events use a position logging device (PLD) mounted on the wingsuit flyer’s body or equipment to record their real-time, three-dimensional position.

 Official rules: Skydiver's Competition Manual Chapter 14